CertAIn vs Gem

 • ATS + CRM + sourcing in one platform.
 Gem does talent-CRM, outbound sourcing, pipeline management, and core ATS functions.
 If you want “one tool for the whole funnel,” Gem is further along than we are and has been for years.

 • Scale.
 Gem is well-funded and venture-backed, serves hundreds of enterprise customers, and has been shipping since 2017.
-We're early.
+They operate at a breadth we don’t compete with.

 • Outbound sourcing integrations.
 If your primary job is outbound sourcing, Gem’s integrations with LinkedIn and their candidate database layer are mature.